vinodamity/MicroserviceCloudConfig/README.md

 # MicroserviceCloudConfig
-Repositoy for maintaining of microseerices configuration
+Repository for maintaining of microservice's configuration